Doodleverse/dash_doodler/README.md

 We could always use more documentation, whether as part of the docs, in docstrings, or using this software in blog posts, articles, etc.

 #### Get Started!

+> See the [how to contribute](https://dbuscombe-usgs.github.io/dash_doodler/docs/tutorial-extras/how-to-contribute) section of the Doodler website

 Ready to contribute?
 Here's how to set up for local development.